Find cluster centers using subtractive clustering

 Specifying a smaller range of influence usually creates more and smaller data clusters, producing more fuzzy rules.

-maximum values in the data to be clustered.
+'DataScale','auto'sets the normalizing factors for the input and output signals using the minimum and maximum values in the data set to be clustered.

 'Options'— Clustering options